anders-dev/bokapasstid/README.md

 ## Use:
 * Authenticate to https://bokapass.nemoq.se/Booking/Booking/Index/stockholm in your browser.
 * When you reach the page allowing you to search for times copy the value of session cookie ASP.NET_VentusBooking_SessionId from the developer tools.
-* If the value of the cookie ASP.NET_VentusBooking_SessionIdRun is foobar123 and you would like to find time in the week including 2022-12-24 you run the script as follows:
+* If the value of the cookie ASP.NET_VentusBooking_SessionIdRun is foobar123 and you would like to find time in the week including 2022-12-24 you run the script as bellow.
+When an available time is found the message "Tid Finns" will be written to the terminal and beep sounds made.
+At that point cancel the script by pressing Ctrl+C and book the time in your browser.

 python pass.py foobar123 2022-12-24